imsky/PocketEuler/README.md

 Problem 223
 ===========

-   Let us call an integer sided triangle with sides a ≤ b ≤ c barely acute if the sides satisfy a^2 + b^2 = c^2 + 1.
+Let us call an integer sided triangle with sides a ≤ b ≤ c barely acute if the sides satisfy:  a^2 + b^2 = c^2 + 1.

 How many barely acute triangles are there with perimeter ≤ 25,000,000?

 Answer: cb875e59736a1967c8da8fc8062a6bc5

 Problem 224
 ===========

-   Let us call an integer sided triangle with sides a ≤ b ≤ c barely obtuse if the sides satisfy a^2 + b^2 = c^2 - 1.
+Let us call an integer sided triangle with sides a ≤ b ≤ c barely obtuse if the sides satisfy:  a^2 + b^2 = c^2 - 1.

 How many barely obtuse triangles are there with perimeter ≤ 75,000,000?

 Answer: c43cfb12750dee27b4b0d016261e831b

 Problem 225
 ===========